Welcome to the Successful Blogging guide on how to start a blog and make money.

 Social Media has the potential to open up your content to a whole tribe of interested people.
 With the likes of Facebook, Twitter, Google+, LinkedIn, Instagram and Pinterest, sweeping the world with their massive networking potential, it’s fairly easy to be found and heard.

-However people are generally sensitive to complete self-promotion, so choose your strategy carefully:
+However, people are sensitive to complete self-promotion, so choose your strategy carefully:

 - Market on platforms where your audience hangs out the most.
 If your content is heavy on tutorials and visuals, for example, your best method for social media marketing might be Pinterest or Instagram, since this content does particularly well there